Peer Mentor Program

 - Is considerate, courteous, friendly and cooperative with fellow mentors and staff.

-- Is punctual, accurate and reliable in the execution of all assigned duties.
+- Is punctual, consistent and reliable in the execution of all assigned duties.

-- Respects the personal dignity of both mentees and coworkers and accepts them as worthy individuals without judgment.
+- Respects the personal dignity of mentees and coworkers and accepts them without judgment.

 - Maintains confidentiality at all times.